owentechnologist/quick-park/README.md

 ### It may be helpful to read through the contents of the datasetup.sql file
 ### To understand the DDL / data model, and sample SQL for this mini-app

-### In addition to the commands in the datasetup.sql file
-### The following statements can be executed from any SQL client for example you may use psql: (replace your user, port and host values to match your environment)
+### In addition to the commands in the datasetup.sql file...
+The following statements can be executed from any SQL client for example you may use psql: (replace your user, port and host values to match your environment)

 ```
 psql -U root -p 26000 -h 192.168.1.20